AMReX-ABM/ExaEpi/docs/source/usage/how_to_run.rst

 * ``agent.random_travel_prob`` (`float`, default ``0.0001``)
     Probability of an agent engaging in random travel in each event.
 * ``agent.air_travel_int`` (`integer`, default ``-1``)
     The number of time steps between air travel events.
 Set to -1 to disable all air travel events.
+Currently this is implemented only for ``ic_type = census``.
 * ``agent.aggregated_diag_int`` (`integer`, default ``-1``)
     The number of time steps between writing aggregated data, for example wastewater data.
 Set to -1 to disable writing.
 * ``agent.aggregated_diag_prefix`` (`string`, default ``cases``)